billcprice3/llm-prompts-for-education/prompts/Assess_Real_Student_Reflections_On_A_Lecture.md

 ## Chat message 3

 Given your understanding of the goals of the assignment and assessment, imagine you are the instructor and that you are providing feedback.
-Please provide feedback directly to the student for this text.
+I will send you student answers one by one.
+For each student answer I send you, please provide feedback directly to the student who wrote that text.
 Your tone, grammar, and vocabulary should be calibrated as though you are speaking to a 5th grade student.
 Limit yourself to 50 words maximum (shorter is OK).

-STUDENT_RESPONSE_HERE
+Are you ready to begin?